How to Get Ready for the Next Iron Viz Competition

-Iron Viz is the ultimate battle of Tableau skills where three finalists go head-to-head in a 20-minute nail-biting viz battle using the same dataset.
-This year, the three finalists—Samuel Parsons, Pradeep Kumar G and Lisa Trescott—each produced incredible vizzes in the final that no doubt left many people (myself included) in awe!
-How did they come up with something so impressive in just 20 minutes?!
+Iron Viz is the ultimate battle of Tableau skills where three finalists go head-to-head in a 20-minute nail-biting viz battle using the same dataset on stage at the annual Tableau Conference.
+Each year, these finalists produce incredible vizzes in the final that no doubt leave many people (myself included) in awe!
+How do they come up with something so impressive in just 20 minutes?!

-Let’s not forget, the finalists earned their place by rising to the top from hundreds of incredible Data + Joy feeder competition viz submissions.
+Let’s not forget, the finalists earned their place by rising to the top from hundreds of incredible Qualifier submissions.
 Their feeder entries were equally as impressive and rightfully helped them earn a place in the final.

 While the vizzes produced for Iron Viz feature inspiring designs telling compelling stories, they can also be intimidating, regardless of whether you are new to Tableau or have been using it for a while.
 When looking at the entries produced throughout the competition, many are left thinking “I’ll never be able to build something like that!”
 Well, the good news is, you can!

-Samuel, Pradeep and Lisa were all new once and have mastered their skills over time.
-However, one thing they all have in common is their engagement in the Tableau community aka the (#DataFam).
+Iron Viz Finalists were all new once and have mastered their skills over time.
+However, one thing they all have in common is their engagement in the Tableau Community, aka the #DataFam.
 I believe this is a key differentiator.
 By participating in the community, you can accelerate your Tableau skills, whilst also joining a network of like-minded data enthusiasts from across the globe.

-My entry point into the community was via the #MakeoverMonday community project which I discovered through Twitter (it had just launched at the time).
-I enjoyed seeing vizzes from regular participants such as Pooja Gandhi and Neil Richards on my timeline and had a lot of admiration for their creativity and technical skills.
+My entry point into the community was via the #MakeoverMonday community project which I discovered through social media (Twitter at the time!).
+I enjoyed seeing vizzes from regular participants such as Pooja Crahen (Pooja Gandhi) and Neil Richards on my timeline and had a lot of admiration for their creativity and technical skills.

 Curious to learn more, I researched the project and how to participate and apprehensively, decided to give it a try.
 I enjoyed the process of constructing my viz far more than I had anticipated!
 Not only that, but I was welcomed into the community with open arms, and getting involved really helped me to connect with other community members.
 Once I got over the hurdle of publishing my first viz and understanding the process, I started participating more regularly and encouraged my team at work to do the same.

-There are multiple Tableau community-led projects you can join to help practice and refine your Tableau skills.
-View them all here.
+There are multiple Tableau Community-led projects you can join to help practice and refine your Tableau skills.
 Each of these projects is unique; there’s literally something for everyone, regardless of your interests or the amount of time you have to dedicate to vizzing.
 Some of the projects operate on a weekly cadence, while others run monthly or less often.
 Likewise, some offer datasets that are ready to use, while others require you to source your own data.

-My advice would be to start with the projects that provide data sets with each challenge. #MakeoverMonday is currently on hiatus (meaning they are no longer publishing new challenges every week) but they have 300 datasets on their website ready to be visualized!
+My advice would be to start with the projects that provide data sets with each challenge.
 You could challenge yourself to complete one challenge per week, whilst taking inspiration from the prior entries.
-Similarly, #WorkoutWednesday also operates on a weekly basis and provides data for you to visualize, while focusing more on building technical skills in Tableau.
+Similarly, #WorkoutWednesday, like #MakeoverMonday, also operates on a weekly basis and provides data for you to visualize, while focusing more on building technical skills in Tableau.

 While some projects like #IronQuest include a feedback option, many don’t.
-I often see community members add “feedback appreciated” to their tweets when sharing their latest Tableau Public vizzes on Twitter, but rarely is this the most effective approach.
+I often see community members add “feedback appreciated” to their social posts on X/twitter when sharing their latest Tableau Public vizzes, but rarely is this the most effective approach.
 Not only is this approach reliant on someone reading your tweet and responding (and that someone could be anyone), it can also be problematic if the person providing the feedback doesn’t have a clear understanding of what you were trying to achieve with your visualization.

 A better approach would involve either messaging people directly to request feedback, or requesting feedback by direct message aka DM (assuming you are sharing your work on social media).
 Not only are you likely to receive more detailed, contextual feedback this way, it’s also a great opportunity for you to build relationships with other community members.
 It’s best to ask people in advance if they would be willing to give you feedback from time to time, rather than messaging them directly with a viz that you would like feedback on.